DaffyDrone/groupieBot/props.md

 	["boston", "what a bunch of Massholes"],
 	["bye", "Adios, bitchachos"],
 	["legends", "I cant be a legend yet.
-I'm not dead"], ["lemmy", "to get hangovers you have to stop drinking"]
+I'm not dead"], ["lemmy", "to get hangovers you have to stop drinking"], ["neil", "it's better to burn out than fade away"], ["twss", "'That's What' -She"],
+	["neilyoung", "This note's for you...unless my lawyer says it's not"] ["homer", "Now, son, you don't want to drink beer.
+That's for daddies, and kids with fake IDs"]

 ]